BoD/klibqonto/README.md

 # klibqonto

+Work in progress!

-This is a client for the Qonto API, for Kotlin on the JVM.
+This is a client for the Qonto API, for Kotlin (and Java) on the JVM.

-The API leverages RxJava.
+The API leverages coroutines.

 The easiest way to see how to use it is to look at the [sample](sample/src/main/kotlin/org/jraf/klibqonto/sample/Sample.kt)